 If you’re in the market for a palette but not sure where to start, then you can’t go wrong with an Urban Decay palette.
-You don’t have to be a makeup fanatic to have heard about Urban Decay’s line of best-selling palettes, and the Naked 3 is by far one of their most versatile.
+You don’t have to be a makeup fanatic to have heard about Urban Decay’s line of best-selling palettes.

 Featuring 12 rosy neutral shades, this palette can create a variety of eye looks suitable for day looks, night looks, and everything in between – and even comes with a tutorial book and brush.

 Applying the shadow is where things can get a little tricky, but don’t be put off, because so long as you’ve got the technique down, you’ll find yourself applying like a pro in no time!